cooper/evented-api-engine/README.md

 upon unload, leaving no trace.
 With API Engine used properly, it is even possible to reload your entire program without restarting it.

+Modules themselves can determine the necessity of additional code which may be dynamically added and removed through the use of submodules.

 ### Dependency resolution

 API Engine automatically resolves dependencies of both modules and normal Perl packages.
 It loads and unloads dependencies in the proper order.
+It is also possible to specify that a submodule is automatically loaded and unloaded in conjunction with some top-level module.

 ### Event management